hirrolot/metalang99/README.md

 ## Philosophy and origins

 My work on [Poica], a research programming language implemented upon [Boost/Preprocessor], has left me unsatisfied with the result.
-The fundamental limitations of Boost/Preprocessor have overcomplicated reasoning about macros: recursive macro calls was a really hard-to-debug disaster, and the absence of partial application forced me to reify the same patterns each time.
-The codebase got simply unmaintainable.
+The fundamental limitations of Boost/Preprocessor have made the codebase simply unmaintainable; these include recursive macro calls (blocked by the preprocessor), which have made debugging a complete nightmare, the absence of partial application that has made context passing utterly awkward, and every single mistake that resulted in megabytes of compiler error messages.

+Only then I have understood that instead of enriching the preprocessor with various ad-hoc mechanisms, we should really establish a clear paradigm in which to structure metaprograms.
+With these thoughts in mind, I started to implement Metalang99...

-After I realised that the metaprogramming framework lacks abstractions, I started to implement Metalang99.
-Honestly, it turned out to be a much tougher and fascinating challenge than I expected -- it took half of a year of hard work to release v0.1.0.
+Honestly, it turned out to be a much more tough and fascinating challenge than I expected -- it took half of a year of hard work to release v0.1.0 and almost a year to make it stable.
 As a real-world application of Metalang99, I created [Datatype99] exactly of the same form I wanted it to be: the implementation is highly declarative, the syntax is nifty, and the semantics is well-defined.

 Finally, I want to say that Metalang99 is only about syntax transformations and not about CPU-bound tasks; the preprocessor is just too slow and limited for such kind of abuse.